pavel-maltsev/IBM-Cloud-Pak-for-Data/Data Lineage/Lab1_data_lineage_ETL_Postgres_1_Data_Pipelines_creation.md

 ![alt text](/Data%20Lineage/images/dsx_customer-8.png)

-When job run is complete you will see the confirmation on the number of rows processed directly on the links
+When job run is complete you will see the confirmation on the number of rows processed directly on the links.

 ![alt text](/Data%20Lineage/images/dsx_customer-9.png)